Three Nobel Laureates, Six National Academy of Sciences Members

 ME/CFS is a global crisis.
 We communicate with patients in over 100 countries.
 We proudly share translations of our news and newsletters to inform our global OMF family and share our message of hope internationally.

 RESEARCH NEWS: OMF-funded Research in Red Blood Cell Deformability May Lead to Potential Biomarker for ME/CFS.
-Read Dr. Davis's summary and the abstract published in Blood Journal (2018)
+Read Dr. Davis's summary and the publication in Clinical Hemorheology and Microcirculation.

 Linda Tannenbaum, CEO/President, named 2017 ME/CFS Advocate of the Year by ProHealth.